learn-co-students/careers-linkedin-v-000/README.md

 Be careful about how many invitations you send out and to whom.
 If enough people ignore your invitation or mark that they don’t know you, LinkedIn may prevent you from sending out invitations.
 Yikes!

-Another tip to follow, especially when connecting with people you just met, is to add a custom message to the invitation.
-Something like this one below:
+Another tip to follow, especially when connecting with people you just met, is to add a custom message to the invitation. **Never use the default message that pops up when you're connecting with someone.** Something like this below is a good custom message.

   *Hey Brad,*